 The area benefits from a Good Neighbour Scheme that functions to assist the community.
 It is operated and run by community volunteers and provides essential support to susceptible members of the community.

-The Leiston Film Theatre claims to be the oldest independent film theatre / cinema in the county.
+The Leiston Film Theatre the oldest independent film theatre / cinema in the county.
 Built in 1914, it was almost lost in the mid 1970s until it was saved by the Town Council.
 It has grown and developed to become a jewel in Leiston's high street.
 In the last ten years development has seen the addition of a new foyer, box office and refreshment bar.

 The Town Council has in the last few years taken back public land from the District Council and has developed both the Victory Road and King Georges Avenue sites.
 These include modern children's play facilities.
 In addition, Victory Road has an adult fitness suite and popular skate park.
 King Georges Avenue has a zip wire, cycle track, community orchard and sports field.
 Haylings Pond provides further communal space for picnics as well as providing fresh water fishing.